 - Give them a chew toy or frozen cheese kong and let them enjoy and relax

-- Watch for signs of stress in your puppy and know when it's time to leave, even if the Parade is not over.
+- Watch for signs of stress in your pup and know when it's time to leave, even if the event is not over.
 Dogs communicate their feelings clearly, it's our job to know how to interpret them

 - Let your pup meet and greet strangers if they are comfortable, don't force them to interact with people

-- Allow your puppy to take breaks and to move around, sitting still for long periods of time is not much fun for a puppy and can be stressful.
+- Allow your pup to take breaks and to move around, sitting still for long periods of time is not much fun for a pup and can be stressful.